section-engineering-education/engineering-education/content/articles/data-abstraction-in-c-sharp/index.md

 ### Use of abstract classes and abstract methods
 In some cases, we want to build a superclass that declares the structure of abstraction without providing a complete implementation of all methods.
 That is, there are instances when we wish to design a superclass that just defines a generalized form that all its subclasses will share, leaving each subclass to fill in the specifics.

 Consider the traditional `shape` example; which can be found in a computer-aided design system or a gaming simulation.
-The base type is `shape`, and each form has its colour, size, and other characteristics.
+The base type is `shape`, and each form has its color, size, and other characteristics.

-Specific shapes such as circles, squares, triangles, and so on are derived (inherited) from this, each of which may have extra properties and behaviours.
+Specific shapes such as circles, squares, triangles, and so on are derived (inherited) from this, each of which may have extra properties and behaviors.
 Certain shapes, for example, can be flipped.
-Certain behaviours may differ, such as when calculating the area of a square.
+Certain behaviors may differ, such as when calculating the area of a square.

 The code below shows the use of abstract classes and abstract methods: